Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 The demonstrators also left widespread damage following Tuesday's unrest although all metro stations were open on Wednesday morning.

-Many stores and business had closed on Tuesday but this did not stop Chinese businesses based in Hong Kong being targeted.
-Businesses were daubed graffiti on store fronts and vandalized.
+Many stores and business had closed on Tuesday but this did not stop some being targeted with graffiti and vandalized.

 kmm/se (AFP, Reuters)